Compagnie Générale des Établissements Michelin (MGDDF) Received its Third Buy in a Row

-After Kepler Capital and Morgan Stanley gave Compagnie Générale des Établissements Michelin (Other OTC: MGDDF) a Buy rating last month, the company received another Buy, this time from J.P.
-Morgan.
-Analyst Jose Asumendi maintained a Buy rating on Compagnie Générale des Établissements Michelin today and set a price target of EUR90.00.
-The company’s shares closed last Wednesday at $101.55.
+After Goldman Sachs and UBS gave Compagnie Générale des Établissements Michelin (Other OTC: MGDDF) a Buy rating last month, the company received another Buy, this time from Deutsche Bank.
+Analyst Gaetan Toulemonde maintained a Buy rating on Compagnie Générale des Établissements Michelin today and set a price target of EUR115.00.
+The company’s shares closed last Tuesday at $92.00.

 Hinweis: Informationen zur Offenlegungspflicht bei Interessenkonflikten im Sinne von § 85 Abs.
 1 WpHG, Art.
 20 VO (EU) 596/2014 fur das genannte Analysten-Haus finden Sie unter http://web.dpa-afx.de/offenlegungspflicht/offenlegungs_pflicht.html.”

-According to TipRanks.com, Asumendi is a 2-star analyst with an average return of -2.9% and a 43.5% success rate.
-Asumendi covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Continental Aktiengesellschaft, and Daimler.

-Compagnie Générale des Établissements Michelin has an analyst consensus of Strong Buy, with a price target consensus of $105.21, representing a 12.2% upside.
+Currently, the analyst consensus on Compagnie Générale des Établissements Michelin is a Strong Buy with an average price target of $106.96, representing an 11.6% upside.
 In a report issued on April 1, Barclays also upgraded the stock to Buy with a EUR90.00 price target.

 See today’s analyst top recommended stocks >>